 Chimney Rock State Park » Rumbling Bald Climbing Access Update

-CLOSURE ALERT: Climbing Permits Required at Rumbling Bald Access / Seasonal Jobs Available
+CLIMBING ALERT: Climbing Permits Required at Rumbling Bald Access / JOB OPENING: Full-Time Seasonal Maintenance Position Available

 ... details ±